Our aim at Crawford is to make every child a reader.

 From Year 2 upwards, children continue to develop increased reading fluency as they progress through the book bands and into our ‘free choice’ selections in Upper KS2.
 Engagement in home reading, as children become more independent readers, is encouraged through a number of Class Reading Reward Systems.

 In addition to this, these children participate in whole class reading sessions four times a week following the ‘Reading Explorers’ scheme.
 These sessions ‘unpick’ a short text by giving each day a particular focus.
 Daily focusses investigate the acquisition of new vocabulary, the skill of information retrieval (by selecting key words in the question and skimming the text for these then scanning around to check if the answer is there) and the art of deductive reasoning and using inference skills ( by following the APE format- Answer, Prove and Explain ).
 Each week culminates in an independent task, which allows children to practise and apply these focussed skills.

 Every class has a class novel, which is read by the teacher, to help foster a love for reading and also to model the skills of intonation and tone through effective reading aloud.
 Through book talk, pupils and teachers are able to go on an exciting journey together, developing important active reading strategies (questioning, predicting and constructing images) along the way.

-Our newly created ‘Box Library’ opened this year and has already proved to be a huge success.
-There is a real ‘buzz’ during the twice-weekly lunchtime sessions.
+Our newly created ‘Box Library’ opened recently and has already proved to be a huge success.
+There is a real ‘buzz’ during the weekly lunchtime sessions.
 Our talented Year 6 librarians are always at hand to offer support and guidance during book selections.
 They take a real pride in their important role and have organised logo competitions, quizzes and holiday reading challenges to promote interest and engagement in the library.

 Outdoor Reading Area